mangila/ensure4j/README.md

 It's a great and simple way to ensure that your code is in a predictable state.

-Here's a basic example of what usage of preconditions can look like in the wild
+Here's a basic example of what usage of preconditions can look like in the wild:

 ```java